spreedbox/nextcloud-spreedbox-license-keys/doc/JSON_COMMANDLINE_TOOL.md

 - `license`: The license data (string, required).

-On success the `result` will contain the key `valid` with value `true` and a key `features` with additional information about features this license will enable.
+On success the `result` will contain the key `valid` with value `true`, a key `expires` with the timestamp when the license will expire and a key `features` with additional information about features this license will enable.

 Example: